QUESTIONS, ANSWERED PLAINLY

 What is the refund policy?

 To request a refund, email contactmeridianpsi@gmail.com with your order number.
+See the full Refund Policy for complete terms.

 How do I cancel my subscription?